Breath Test Refusal in San Diego, CA

 The preliminary breath test occurs on the side of the road before you have

-on probation for a previous DUI.
-While police will often frame this test
+been arrested.
+While police will often frame this test as mandatory, you

 The DUI test that matters occurs after you have been arrested.
 You must